SahilAggarwal2004/react-text-to-speech/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in react-text-to-speech, please report it by emailing us at aggarwalsahil2004@gmail.com.
+If you discover a security vulnerability in **react-text-to-speech**, please report it by emailing us at aggarwalsahil2004@gmail.com.
 We take security issues seriously and will work promptly to address them.

 When reporting security issues, please include the following information: